 The family farm business is an icon of the Australian way of life.
 It was once the main source of national prosperity and remains the lifeblood of rural communities.
-For some city based professionals it remains a romantic drawcard.
 However the family farm can also be a source of stress and heartache, especially when deciding who will take over when those currently in occupation and ownership retire.

 People in relationships face at least three levels of expectations:

-How these expectations are managed has a strong bearing on the success of relationships and associated issues like succession planning.
-Usually managing the expectations of all parties is to have all relevant people consider their expectations and then create an opportunity for open and honest discussion of the expectations.
+How these expectations are managed has a strong bearing on the success of farm succession planning.
+Usually, the best way to manage the expectations of all parties is to have all relevant people consider their expectations, and then create an opportunity for open and honest discussion of the expectations.

 2. Prepare for change

 Everyone struggles with change at some level.
-Managing change is a core subject to a business course.
-In many respects farmers experience and mange change often.
+In many respects, farmers experience and manage change often.
 Succession issues go to the heart of family relationships and are in a different basket to the many challenges usually faced on the farm.
 One change often experienced on the farm is when a son or daughter becomes part of the business, or a son marries and a daughter-in-law and children come on board.

 Sometimes it is threatening when new family members enter the field.
 Their new energy, knowledge and ideas may be just what your farm business needs.
 But a new family unit working and living on the farm is a new dynamic.
 It is essential to find out their real expectations and negotiate how they can be incorporated into your vision for the future of your farm business.

 3. Communicate to get the result you want